alanconway/occ/README.md

 ## Use a private docker registry

-With a multi-node cluster you need to pull images from an external registry.
+With a multi-node cluster you need to pull images from an external registry, the minikube/minishift short-cut of using the cluster's docker daemon does not work.

-The popular minikube short-cut of using the cluster's docker daemon directly only works because there is only on node, so only one docker daemon.

 Here's how to use your own dockerhub.io account as a registry: https://kubernetes.io/docs/concepts/containers/images/#using-a-private-registry